Italy SIM card for tourists: Prices, where to buy, and alternatives

 The Saily eSIM app comes with a built-in ad blocker.
 According to a recent third-party study, Saily’s ad blocking feature can reduce data consumption by almost 30% per page — a massive win if you’re trying to conserve data.
 Every internet advert that loads on your screen as you browse is using up your mobile allowance while providing very little value to you, so using an ad blocker on vacation is the smart move.

-Of course, the answer to whether SIM cards are the best option comes down to your specific needs as a traveler, but for most people, the answer is no — physical SIM cards aren’t the best option for getting online in Italy.
+For most people, physical SIM cards aren’t the best option for getting online in Italy.
 SIM plans can be pricey and unnecessarily long, leading you to pay for data you’ll never actually use.
 Dealing with tiny microcards and SIM trays is no one’s idea of a good time, and your coverage might not even hold up as you move around the country.

 If you’re heading for the ancient streets of Rome, Sicily’s sun-washed beaches, or the blue waters of Lake Como, keep things simple and easy with an eSIM.